pelotom/active-enzyme/README.md

 })
 ```

 Now this test works fine!
-Additionally, since class-based lookup is such a frequent thing in these tests and because object destructuring is fun and profitable, `active-enzyme` provides a special `classes` field which allows us to magically access wrappers by `className`.
+Additionally, since class-based lookups are such a frequent thing in Enzyme tests and because object destructuring is fun and profitable, `active-enzyme` provides a special `classes` field which allows us to magically access wrappers by `className`.
 That means that instead of

 ```javascript
 const wrapper = shallow(<Greeting name={name} />)